HorizenOfficial/horizen-docs/docs/2-migration/09-migration-tools.md

 ### Private Key Signing Tool
 If you have direct access to your private key, use the [Private Key Signing Tool](https://github.com/HorizenOfficial/signing-tool-private-key).

+If you only have your seed phrase, you'll need to derive your private key using a tool such as [Ian Coleman's BIP39 tool](https://github.com/iancoleman/bip39/releases/tag/0.5.6).
+For security, **always use this tool offline** by downloading the `bip39-standalone.html` file from the official GitHub release.
+After downloading, open the file in a web browser with your internet connections disabled.
+Be sure to select the **Coin** to "ZEN - Horizen" in the dropdown.

 > **Note**: For security, we recommend downloading the tool and running it offline.
-Download the static files [here](https://github.com/HorizenOfficial/signing-tool-private-key/releases/tag/v0.0.1-ZT1CLAIM), then open index.html locally. <!-- Update download link -->
+Download the static files [here](https://github.com/HorizenOfficial/signing-tool-private-key/releases/tag/v0.0.1-ZT1CLAIM), then open `index.html` locally. <!-- Update download link -->

 ![Private Key Signing Tool](/img/migration-tools/private-key-1.png)